felipe24I/Signals-and-Systems-Felipe-Id-rraga/README.md

 # Repository
-In this repository you can find Theorical and practical content about signals and systems
+Welcome to this repository!
+Here, you will find theoretical and practical content related to Signals and Systems.